Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

-In today’s post, I will review over the counter antibiotic creams in the UK.
-Some over the counter creams, gels and ointments available in the UK, have an ‘antibiotic' properties however most of them are not genuinely classified as antibiotics, due to their limitations in terms of elimination of infections.
-The main focus of this post is to review use and the effectiveness of 'antibiotic' creams, supported any existing evidence.
-I will include different formulations not only creams as this broadens your choice and discussion.
-I will also talk about private services offered by online pharmacies to buy antibiotic creams.
-Over the counter antibiotic cream -summary of the post:
+We will review over the counter antibiotic creams in the UK.
+Some over the counter creams, gels, and ointments available in the UK have 'antibiotic' properties; however, most of them are not genuinely classified as antibiotics due to their limitations in eliminating infections.
+The main focus of this post is to review the use and the effectiveness of 'antibiotic' creams, supported by any existing evidence.
+Here are include different formulations, not only creams, as this broadens your choice and discussion.

-Different online pharmacies offer a private service allowing customers to buy a prescription-only antibiotic cream.
+Online pharmacies offer a private service allowing customers to buy a prescription-only antibiotic cream.
 Patients are usually required to complete an online assessment, which is reviewed by a doctor who issues the prescription with the product delivered to the patient.
-Consultation fee is generally included in the price of antibiotic cream; however, this may vary between each pharmacy.
+A consultation fee is generally included in the price of antibiotic cream; however, this may vary between pharmacies.

 In reality, however, there is no clear cut between both types of drugs.
-Some antiseptic/bacteriostatic products can kill bacteria, however not in sufficient amounts as compared to antibiotics, which eliminate an infection.
+Some antiseptic/bacteriostatic products can kill bacteria, but not in sufficient amounts compared to antibiotics, which eliminate an infection.
 (Pankey & Sabath, 2004).

 The main symptoms associated with skin infections include: